Muts256/Detection-ELK/README.md

 ```
 #### ELK Installation
 Log in to the EC2 instance using the SSH keys created in the deployment stage
-use the command:
+Use the command:

 ```
-ssh -i <name given to the EC2 instance> ubuntu@<public IP address of instance>
+ssh -i <name of SSH key.pem> ubuntu@<public IP address of instance>
 ```

 Step 1: Update & Upgrade Packages